saitejabandela/Electricity-Consumption-Prediction-using-Deep-LSTM/README.md

 - Showcased the model's precision in forecasting electricity demand.

 # Exploratory Data Analysis (EDA)
-In the initial phase of the project, we conducted a comprehensive Exploratory Data Analysis (EDA) to gain insights into the electricity consumption dataset.
-This EDA process helped us understand patterns, trends, and potential factors affecting electricity consumption.
+In the initial phase of the project, I conducted a comprehensive Exploratory Data Analysis (EDA) to gain insights into the electricity consumption dataset.
+This EDA process helped me understand patterns, trends, and potential factors affecting electricity consumption.

 # LSTM Model Development
 The core of this project lies in the development of a Deep LSTM model for electricity consumption prediction.
-Our model leverages the power of deep learning to provide accurate forecasts.
+The model leverages the power of deep learning to provide accurate forecasts.
 Key steps in the model development process include:

 **Data Preprocessing**: Cleaning, normalization, and feature engineering to prepare the data.
 **Model Architecture**: Designing a Deep LSTM network with suitable layers and parameters.